Tanmay-Engminds/Open_Library_Project/README.md

 **Overview** <br>
 This project builds a complete data pipeline to fetch, clean, store, and visualize information about the top 100 fiction books from the Open Library API.
-The system is designed using object-oriented principles, where each component has a clear and independent responsibility.
+The system is designed using object-oriented principles, where each component has a clear and independent responsibility.<br>
 **Features**
 * Fetches fiction book data from the Open Library public API
 * Cleans and normalizes raw API data